msmith111/TigerMemes-SQA2023-AUBURN/KubeSec-master/REPO.md

 - testKeyPath2
 - testKeyCount

 While this only for a few methods of the whole repo, it outlines how the class I made could be used to log information that could be relevant after the fact when analyzing code.
 The class logs a timestamp as well as a message.
 In the cases above it is just to log when testing occurs, but the message could be changed to fit the section of code.
+Additonally, the class allows for logging a certain log type such as info or warning.